pigorv/ReflectionTrainer/README.md

 ## How to

-You could test project by running 'TrainingInvoker' class or added to your project and test another classes
+You could test project by running `TrainingInvoker` class or added to your project and test another classes